The Silence Gap: Know What You Know

 The Whiteboard at 3:00 AM

 It was 3:00 AM.
 My colleague Anthony and I were in the middle of an overnight sprint, trying to get ahead of the Sony account during those high-pressure early days.
-The air was thick with caffeine and the kind of frantic energy that usually precedes a mistake.
+The air was thick with caffeine and the kind of frantic over-tired energy that you see in the movies.

 In the middle of our debate over our email strategy, I stopped and said it out loud, “We need to know that we actually know what we think we know.”

-Anthony stopped, walked over to the whiteboard, and wrote it in all caps.
-It stayed there for three years.
 At the time, we were fighting a deadline.
-But looking back, we were fighting something much more dangerous: The Silence Gap.
+But looking back, I realize we were actually fighting something much more dangerous: The Silence Gap.
 Under pressure, humans default to assumptions.
 We assume our teammate sees what we see.
 We assume the "fact" in the spreadsheet is the whole truth.

 The Danger Lurking Below the Surface